Andy Hill (American music producer)

 Andy Hill (born 1951) is an American music supervisor, record producer, and music educator.
 Under the name A.W.
-Hill, Hill has written three novels, Nowhere-Land, The Last Days of Madame Rey, and Enoch's Portal, and a screenplay based on the life of Nikola Tesla.
+Hill, Hill has written four novels, Nowhere-Land, The Last Days of Madame Rey, Enoch's Portal, and Ministry, and a screenplay based on the life of Nikola Tesla.
+His film music textbook, Scoring The Screen: The Secret Language of Film Music, first published in 2017 (Rowman and Littelfield) will see its second edition published by Bloomsbury in January 2026.

 Biography

-Andy Hill was born in Chicago, Illinois, United States, and educated at New York University's Tisch School of the Arts.
+Andy Hill was born in Chicago, Illinois, United States, and educated at New York University's Tisch School of the Arts and received his doctorate in Film Musicology from the University of South Wales.
 From 1987 to 1996, during the period now referred to as the Disney Renaissance, he served as vice-president of music production for The Walt Disney Studios (division), overseeing music production on a roster of films which included The Lion King, Beauty and the Beast, and Sister Act, and working closely with composers and songwriters such as Alan Menken and Hans Zimmer.
-Films for which Hill supervised music under the aegis of the Disney music department and its music chief, Chris Montan, earned nine Academy Awards in the categories of Best Original Score and Best Original Song for a Motion Picture.
+Films for which Hill supervised music under the aegis of the Disney music department earned nine Academy Awards in the categories of Best Original Score and Best Original Song for a Motion Picture.
 Subsequent to his term at Disney, Hill opened Andy Hill Film + Music under the auspices of Modern Music and supervised projects which included Message In A Bottle, Ed Wood, James and the Giant Peach and Happy Feet, winning a Grammy Award in 2000 as producer of the Best Musical Album for Children for Elmo In Grouchland.